Epsilon-Neighborhood Decision-Boundary Governed Estimation (EDGE) of 2D Black Box Classifier Functions: Computational Experiments

 This illustrative example treated the DC-OPF feasibility problem as a black box classifier $f(\cdot)$, i.e., it remained inaccessible to the EDGE algorithm.
 Despite this, the resulting approximated boundary is clearly a polygon, as expected for this linear formulation.
-Although a linear formulation was used here, the EDGE algorithm can be applied without any tuning to data-driven grid models or nonlinear formulations capturing cascading and transient effects in larger grid systems.